Skip to Content

 Naturally, the first thing we wanted to test was the grounding feature.
 After all, it may be the boots’ main selling point.
 It’s at least what makes them most unique, especially in a winter boot designed to function in cold seasons when most people are a lot less likely to spend time barefoot outdoors.
 So we wanted to test out whether you could detect a measurable amount of voltage flowing from the ground to the rest of your body when compared to more traditional footwear.

 So we got a voltage meter, plugged one end into the ground and held the other end.
-When barefoot, the meter read approximately 9 ohms of resistance.
-When in traditional footwear, there was no reading, indicating there was no connection or circuit.
-And when in the Bahé Boots, it read anywhere between 35-55 ohms of resistance.
-However, when wearing socks, there was no reading, indicating that our feet were partially, if not completely insulated.
+When barefoot, the meter read approximately 9 megohms.
+When in traditional footwear, there was no reading, indicating there was no connection or circuit at all.
+And when barefoot in the Bahé Boots, the meter read anywhere between 35-55 megohms.
+However, when wearing socks inside the boots–whether they were synthetic or wool, a natural fiber–there was no reading, indicating that our feet were partially, if not completely insulated from the earth’s DC current.

 Bahé Boots, black, from the top down showing the wide toe box.